 An opt-out of Plan coverage is not a COBRA qualifying event.
-A Dependent who opted out of coverage and is not enrolled in the Plan at the time of a COBRA qualifying event will not be eligible to re-enroll or to elect COBRA Continuation Coverage.
+A Dependent who opted out of coverage and is not enrolled in the Plan at the time of a COBRA qualifying event will not be eligible to re-enroll or to elect Continuation of Coverage by Self-Payment of COBRA.